primihub/hehub/README.md

 # HEhub

-HEhub is a library for homomorphic encryption, and part of the PrimiHub project.
+HEhub is a library for homomorphic encryption and its applications, and is part of the PrimiHub project.

 ## Introduction